-Atlanta, Ga., January 13.-Banked in | ing himself as follows: masses of flowers, the offerings of loving friends and covered with the Confederate flag, the body of General heridity and their interest in the ma-John B. Gordon lay in state from early terial welfare of the commonwealth this morning till a late hour tonight in the capitol of the state he loved.
-Through the long hours unending lines of veterans, citizens, men, women and an amendment to the constitution fixeven children trooped past the casket, catching a fleeting glimpse of the dead commander.
-If one would know to the constitution upon the lines which the love and veneration and grief of I have suggested, expressed in clear, Georgia's citizens, he had to but watch these people.
+Atlanta, Ga., January 13.-Banked in masses of flowers, the offerings of loving friends and covered with the Confederate flag, the body of General John B. Gordon lay in state from early terial welfare of the commonwealth this morning till a late hour tonight in the capitol of the state he loved.
+Through the long hours unending lines of veterans, citizens, men, women and even children trooped past the casket, catching a fleeting glimpse of the dead commander.
+If one would know the love and veneration and grief of Georgia's citizens, he had to but watch these people.
 Sad faces were wet with tears, old men who remembered the towering form in the prime of manhood or who followed General Gordon on the field of battle, grasped hands in silent sympathy.

-the remains of the body, the details from the militia stood immovable and yet the discipline of the soldier did not prevent these men involuntarily brushing aside unbidden tears as they witnessed some of the expressions of
+Stationed as a guard of honor about the remains of the body, the details from the militia stood immovable and yet the discipline of the soldier did not prevent these men involuntarily brushing aside unbidden tears as they witnessed some of the expressions of

 The body arrived in Atlanta just before 7 o'clock this morning from Miami, where his last struggle ended Saturday night.
-At the state line of Georgia it was received from the hands of Florida's citizens and soldiers by an escort from friends in his own state.
-At the station here it was received by a military escort and despite the cold of a Georgia winter da of the state capitol, where a place of honor had been provided.
-Nearly the picture of the dead general, placed on the walls of the capitol when he was governor of the state, looked down from its draping of black.
-Quickly the guard was stationed and even at the early hour when these arunbroken for fifteen hours.
-The remains will lie in state until noon tomorrow, when they will be taken across the street to the Central Presbyterian church where will be held the last rites of the church.
+At the state line of Georgia it was received from the hands of Florida's citizens and soidiers by an escort from friends in his own state.
+At the station here it was received by a military escort and despite the cold of a Georgia winter day, and the early hour, hundreds had gathered to received the remains.
+The body was taken at once to the rotunda of the state capitol, where a place of honor had been provided.
+Nearly the picture of the dead general placed on the walls of the capitol when he was governor of the state, looked down from its draping of black.
+Quickly the guard was stationed and even at the early hour when these arrangements had been completed, began the procession, which has been unbroken for fifteen hours.

+The remains will lie in state unti noon tomorrow, when they will be taken across the street to the Central Presbyterian church where will be held the last rites of the church.
 The procession will be formed during the services and when they shall be concluded the march will be taken to Oakland cemetery.
-There the body will be laid to rest near the spot where are buried Georgia's dead who fell in the war between the states.
-This procession will be one of the most imposing pageants ever seen in the south.
-In it will have places a battalion of the 16th infantry U S. A., headed by Col. Butler D. Price and his staff, besides a large number of military bodies from this and neighboring states, which have arrived or will be here early in the morning.
-Many organizations of Confederate Veterans, Sons of Veterans and business bodies will be in line, besides thousands of private citizens.
-Public exercises will be held in the Hall of Representatives at 10 o'clock Among those who will speak will be General Stephen D. Lee, commander of the United Confederate Veterans succeeding General Gordon General Clement A. Evans, of Georgia, Judge Thomas G. Jones, of the United States court of Alabama, Governor Heyward of South Carolina, Governor Jennings of Florida, Judge George Christian of Virginia, General Bennett Young of Kentucky, Colonel Albert Cox and John Temple Graves of Atlanta.
+There the body wil be laid to rest near the spot where are buried Georgia's dead who fell in the war between the states.
+This processton will be one of the most imposing pageants ever seen in the south.
+In t will have places a battalion of the 16th infantry U S. A., headed by Col. Butler D. Price and his staff, besides a large number of military bodies from this and neighboring states, which have arrived or will be here early in the morning.
+Many organizations of Confederate Veterans, Sons of Veterans and business bodies wil be in line, besides thousands of private citizens.
+Public exercises will be held in the Hall of Representatives at 10 o'clock over which Governor Terrell will preside.
+Brief addresses will be made by Among those who will speak will be General Stephen D. Lee, commander of the United Confederate Veterans succeeding General Gordon General Clement A. Evans, of Georgia, Judg.
+Thomas G. Jones, of the United States court of Alabama, Governor Heyward of South Carolina, Governor Jennings of Florida.
+Judge George Christian of Virginia, General Bennett Young of Kentucky, Colonel Albert Cox and John Temple Graves of Atlanta.